babyarduino/carousell-prompt/README.md

 Click-Chatting to Save Your Sanity

-I got tired of typing the same replies on Carousell, so I made an extension that doesn't inject scripts or scrape servers.
-Now, I just highlight keywords, get instant response suggestions, and tweak the tone with a slider (Friendly, Neutral, or "Damn CB") based on how the conversatzion is going.
-I can also manage my own keyword-based responses and reply with one click.
-It’s simple, I save time and my sanity.
+I got tired of repeating replies on Carousell, so I made an extension that skips scraping and scripts.
+Now, I just highlight keywords, get instant suggestions, and adjust the tone (Friendly, Neutral, or "Damn CB") with a slider.
+I can also manage my own responses and reply with one click.
+Simple, fast, and sanity-saving.

 ✅ Instant Replies – Highlight keywords to fetch smart responses